felixUOB/AI-Enhanced_Waste_Collection_2024/README.md

 ---

 ## **Value Proposition**
-This project delivers a holistic solution that not only optimizes waste collection routes through AI but also provides actionable insights into the environmental impact of recycling activities.
+This project delivers a holistic solution that not only optimises waste collection routes through AI but also provides actionable insights into the environmental impact of recycling activities.
 By integrating scheduling with impact reporting, the system supports better decision-making and enhances sustainability efforts.
-The unique combination of real-time optimization and detailed impact quantification sets this project apart in the market.
+The unique combination of real-time optimisation and detailed impact quantification sets this project apart in the market.

 ---